UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-mode-of-transport.md

 * Use this Profile: [RS Bundle — ONEISS Submission](StructureDefinition-rs-bundle-oneiss.md)
 * Refer to this Profile: [RS Composition — EMS Submission](StructureDefinition-rs-composition-ems.md) and [RS Composition — ONEISS Submission](StructureDefinition-rs-composition-oneiss.md)
+* Examples for this Profile: [Observation/rs-bundle-example-observation-mode-transport](Observation-rs-bundle-example-observation-mode-transport.md) and [Observation/rs-example-observation-mode-transport](Observation-rs-example-observation-mode-transport.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-mode-of-transport)